robemmerson/NTDS-Extractions-Tools/README.md

 ## To use

+* Clone this repo
+* Execute setup.sh
-Clone this repo, copy 'NTDS.dit', 'SYSTEM' and 'SAM' into the NTDS directory and run 'extract.sh'.
+* Copy 'NTDS.dit', 'SYSTEM' and 'SAM' into the NTDS directory
+* Execute 'extract.sh'

 ## Credits
 All credit for the tools go to the creator of libesedb (https://github.com/libyal/libesedb), scripts and automation created by Rob Emmerson.